-In my first year as suspension & chassis subteam member of Olin Electric Motorsports, a Formula SAE Electric team, I designed, analyzed, and assembled the rear uprights of the vehicle.
-The upright of the vehicle is the interface between the wheel and the suspension members; It serves as the primary method of load transfer from the tires to suspension members.
-The forces generated at the contact patch is translated through the bearings and bore of the upright.
+In my first year as a suspension & chassis subteam member of Olin Electric Motorsports, I designed, analyzed, and assembled the rear uprights of the vehicle.
+The upright of the vehicle is the interface between the wheel and the suspension members; It serves as the primary method of load transfer from the tires to the suspension members.
+The forces generated at the contact patch are translated through the bearings and bore of the upright.
 Therefore, analysis in ANSYS included a max acceleration case (rear weight transfer), max acceleration + max turning case, and max braking force case.